 - Antibody deficiencies have links to frequent infections from bacteria.

 - Phagocytic defects can lead to slow wound healing and clusters of immune cells called granulomas.

-- Immune dysregulation may increase the risk of developing an autoimmune disease.
+- Immune dysregulation may

 - Be vigilant about hygiene in all respects, especially hand-washing.

 - Follow a healthy lifestyle consisting of a balanced diet, regular exercise, and plenty of rest.